MAPPING BIO-INSPIRED DESIGN

 Jane Scott 2015

-Botany is combined with knitted textile design to introduce intentional, autonomous, shape change behaviour into textiles.
+Botany is combined with textile design [Knit] to introduce intentional, autonomous, shape change behaviour into textiles.

 Biocouture